The Vatican Tapes: Plot

-In the Vatican, Vicar Imani (Djimon Hounsou) shows Cardinal Bruun (Peter Andersson) the case of Angela Holmes (Olivia Taylor Dudley), a young American woman who is suspected of harboring an evil spirit.
+In the Vatican, Vicar Imani shows Cardinal Mattias Bruun the case of Angela Holmes, a young American woman who is suspected of harboring an evil spirit.

-Two months earlier in the United States, Angela is given a surprise birthday party by her father, Roger (Dougray Scott), and boyfriend, Peter "Pete" Smith (John Patrick Amedori).
-She accidentally cuts herself and is rushed to the hospital, where she briefly meets Father Lozano (Michael Peña).
+Two months earlier in the United States, Angela is given a surprise birthday party by her father, Roger, and her boyfriend, Pete Smith.
+She accidentally cuts herself and is rushed to the hospital, where she briefly meets Father Lozano.
 She is injected with a serum that causes an infection; at home, she experiences a seizure and is placed under care at a hospital.
 A few days later, she is released, but in the taxi on the way home, she violently grabs the wheel, causing an accident that puts her in a coma for 40 days.
 Just as her life support is about to be switched off, she comes round, seemingly in perfect health.

 However, Angela begins to show symptoms of demonic possession when she almost drowns a baby, followed by forcing a detective to commit suicide.
 Lozano sends her to a psychiatric hospital.
 A distraught Roger confesses that Angela's mother was a prostitute; she is pregnant just a few months after Roger met her but abandoned the baby at birth leaving Angela to be raised by Roger.
-Angela's possession becomes worse; she taunts her psychiatrist, Dr. Richards (Kathleen Robertson), eventually culminating in her speaking in Aramaic that induces hysteria and mass suicide in her fellow patients.
+Angela's possession becomes worse; she taunts her psychiatrist, Dr. Richards, eventually culminating in her speaking in Aramaic that induces hysteria and mass suicide in her fellow patients.
 Deciding that nothing can save her, the hospital releases her.

-The movie returns to present day.
-Bruun concludes that Angela is possessed by the Antichrist due to the presence of the ravens around her, which are agents of Satan, and instructs Imani to stay back while he heads to the United States to cure her.
+Cardinal Bruun concludes that Angela is possessed by the Antichrist due to the presence of the ravens around her, which are agents of Satan, and instructs Imani to stay back while he heads to the United States to cure her.
 An exorcism he plans involves a Eucharist, where Angela reacts by vomiting blood and spitting three eggs, meant to symbolize a perverted Trinity.
 Bruun also comments that her birth from a prostitute perverts the virgin birth of Jesus Christ.
 Bruun then realizes that the Antichrist is already a part of Angela; killing him would mean Angela's death as well.
-Just after Bruun kills Angela, she rises up as the resurrected Antichrist, mirroring the Resurrection of Jesus, and kills Bruun, Roger, and Pete.
+Just after Bruun kills Angela, she rises up as the resurrected Antichrist, mirroring the resurrection of Jesus, and kills Bruun, Roger, and Pete.
 She spares Lozano and tells him to inform the Vatican that the Antichrist is roaming the Earth.

 Three months later, Lozano, having been released from the hospital, visits the Vatican and is allowed access to the archives by Imani.
 He is shown footage of what has happened since: Angela returns as the only "survivor" of the exorcism besides Lozano and is now performing miracles to gather followers.
-The film ends with her entering a large arena to greet her followers by stretching out her arms.
+She enters a large arena to greet her followers by stretching out her arms.